messagewith/web-application/README.md

   Messagewith server written in nest.js

-  ⚠️ This package is no longer being developed, server has been moved to another [repo](https://github.com/messagewith/server), and rewrited to Go for better performance⚠️
+  ⚠️ This package is no longer being developed, server has been moved to another [repo](https://github.com/messagewith/server), and rewrote to Go for better performance⚠️

 ## Some preliminary graphics